radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 2. Click **Add**.

-3. Enter a unique data source name (do not use spaces in the name) along with the connection information to reach your backend server.
+3. Enter a unique data source name (do not use spaces in the name).

+4. If you are using a Secure Data Connector to access your directory, choose the service from the drop-down list.
+For information about Secure Data Connectors, see the Secure Data Connector Deployment Guide and the Environment Operations Center Guide.

+5. Enter the connection information to reach your backend server.
 You can select a Data Source Type from the drop-down list and the driver class name and URL syntax is populated for you.
 You can then just modify the needed parameters in the URL and enter the required user/password.

 >[!note] A secure connection can be made to the database if the JDBC driver supports it.
 If the server you are connecting to uses a certificate issued by a trusted Certificate Authority, then all you need to do during the creation of the data source is enter the SSL port in the appropriate location of the URL.
 If the server you are connecting to uses a self-signed certificate, then this certificate must be imported into the [RadiantOne client trust store](security#client-certificates-default-java-truststore).

-4. Select a data agent from the Connect with Agent drop-down menu.
+6. Select a data agent from the Connect with Agent drop-down menu.
 For information on data agents, see [Data Agents](concepts#data-agent).

-5. Click **Test Connection**.
+7. Click **Test Connection**.

-6. Click **Save**.
+8. Click **Save**.

 #### Edit a Database Data Source